 And Jesus called them to him and said to them, “You know that those who are considered rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 But it shall not be so among you.
 But whoever would be great among you must be your servant, and whoever would be first among you must be slave[e] of all.
 For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”

-Instead of demanding attention, the servant steps out of the spotlight and looks for ways to make those he leads look good.
+Counter-cultural leadership doesn’t demand attention.
+Instead,the servant steps out of the spotlight and looks for ways to make those he leads look good.

 The servant leader doesn’t demand respect, he earns respect simply because he walks his talk and cares for others.